-Would you like to be an advocate for families and help transform mental health and learning disability services for children and young people?
+Would you like to be an advocate for families and help transform mental health and learning disability services for children & young people?

-We're recruiting a Regional Family Ambassador to join our programme to support the transformation of children/young people's inpatient and intensive community mental health and learning disability services in the south of England.
+We're recruiting a Regional Family Ambassador to join our team to support the transformation of children/young people's inpatient & intensive community mental health and learning disability services in the south of England.

-You will lead and develop a team covering Hampshire, Isle of Wight and Dorset who work alongside families and carers across the region to embed patient and public involvement at all levels of decision making.
+You will lead and develop a team of local family ambassadors, covering Sussex, Surrey, Kent Hampshire, IOW & Dorset, who work alongside families/carers across the region to embed patient and public involvement at all levels of decision making.

-Lived experience of supporting a family member who has received mental health or learning disability services or who has required support and treatment across the health and/or social care and/or education system is desirable.
+Lived experience of supporting a someone who has received mental health or learning disability services or who has required support and treatment across the health and/or social care and/or education system is desirable.

 Main duties of the job